Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 There are a variety of reasons that visualizations can be useful in a simulation, both in realtime and in playback.
 Seeing the data being sent and received within the context of the simulated world offers more information and a better understanding of the state of the simulation, offering insights into data like realtime sensor readings and control signals.

-This page introduces the Visualization Package to the Nav2 example running in Unity.
+This page introduces the Visualizations Package to the Nav2 example running in Unity.

 **Table of Contents**
 - [Adding Visualizations](#adding-visualizations)